 In 2010 cultural diversity is the fulcrum that turns the world of culture.
 Today’s generation has never known a world without the cross pollinating effects of BET and MTV.
 Their musical heroes are just as likely to rap as sing and many are proficient at both as a matter of course.
 Rappers perform with live bands and DJs often accompany rock groups.
 Samplers and drum machines are legitimate means to an end and the sales of turntables nearly equal those of guitars.
 The 21st century is the age of the cultural mash-up, a digital age where all things are welcome, equal and accepted.
 It’s what Afrika Bambaataa called “Planet Rock.”

 To deny hip-hop an honored place in rock’s narrative is to take a tremendous leap backwards and disregard a near century’s worth of shared cultural markers.
-In the tradition of was born from the everyday struggles of black life.
+In the tradition of rock and roll hip-hop was born from the everyday struggles of black life.
 Locked away from upward mobility, its marginalized creators celebrated the earthy pleasures of the moment.
 Championed by influential DJs, its innovative sounds, topics and rhythms were propelled to national prominence.
 Imitated, maligned and feared, it quickly achieved supremacy over its era and became institution unto itself.
 And it is the enduring power of that institution that we recognize.

 Related Songs